stfc/cloud-docs/source/howto/DockerHubMirror.rst

 As of Kubernetes 1.20, a future release (TBA) will use Containerd by default.
 The STFC Core OS image already contains the mirror information on users behalf at `/etc/containers/registries.conf`

-Further documentation on manually on setting up containerd will be included when upstream Kubernetes uses containerd by default, as further internal testing is completed.
+Further documentation on manually on setting up containerd will be included when upstream Kubernetes uses containerd by default and further internal testing is completed.

 .. _restart_docker_service: